stellar/slingshot/zkvm/docs/zkvm-spec.md

 * [String](#string-type)
 * [Variable](#variable-type)

-Note: the [program type](#program-type) is not copyable to avoid denial-of-service attacks via repeated execution of the same program that can be scaled exponentially while growing the transaction size only linearly.
+Note: the [program](#program-type) is not copyable to avoid denial-of-service attacks via repeated execution of the same program that can be scaled exponentially while growing the transaction size only linearly.